Search Results for: "site"

 Richard Cobb commented:

 We were pleased to support the management team on this LDC-backed MBO.
-It was a pleasure to work with Steve, Duncan and the wider team on an important transaction that positions the business brilliantly for its next stage of growth.
-The management advisory role on a complex PE backed MBO is one that plays to our strengths, particularly where we have a strong relationship with the underlying business.
+Having advised the business for a number of years, it was a pleasure to work with Steve, Duncan and the wider team on an important transaction that positions the business well for its next stage of growth.

 Steve Gates, on behalf of the management team, added: